A Fashion and Lifestyle Blog for the Modern Working Woman.

 So, in January of 2015, we redesigned the blog and committed to daily content.
 Our goal is simple.
 We want to create the go-to resource for women of all shapes, sizes, and lifestyles looking for straightforward, easy to use style and fashion advice.

 Here, you’ll find lots of style tips, inspiration, and product recommendations.
 But, since we believe that living a Well Dressed Life means more than just looking pretty, we also touch on bigger topics.
 We cover self-care and mindfulness, career and business advice, and tips on how to stay productive and organized.
-We’ll cover just about anything important to the modern woman.
+We’ll cover just about anything relevant to the modern woman.